-We currently rely on scientific and research and development collaboration arrangements with academic institutions and other third party collaborators, including without limitation our Development and License Agreement for eniluracil with GSK, a general collaboration agreement with McGill for ADH-1 and other related compounds, and an exclusive worldwide license from OHSU for STS.
+We currently rely on scientific and research and development collaboration arrangements with academic institutions and other third party collaborators, including our agreement for eniluracil with GSK and an exclusive worldwide license from OHSU for STS.

-The agreements with McGill and OHSU are terminable by either party in the event of an uncured breach by the other party.
-We may also terminate our agreement with McGill and OHSU at any time upon prior written notice of specified durations to the licensor.
+The agreements with OHSU are terminable by either party in the event of an uncured breach by the other party.
+We may also terminate our agreement with OHSU at any time upon prior written notice of specified durations to the licensor.
 Termination of any of our collaborative arrangements could materially adversely affect our business.
+For example, if we are unable to make the appropriate payments under these agreements, the licensor might terminate the agreement which might have a material adverse impact.
 In addition, our collaborators might not perform as agreed in the future.